I like playing around with JavaScript and/or Tracery and making silly little generators;

 I'm in the process of putting together some better word/phrases lists for it, and I hope to be able to improve it and increase the weirdness even more in the future.

-The idea for bot actually came to me a while ago via Botwiki: there use to be another SockBot but it hadn't posted in over four years, and I really loved the idea.
+The idea for this bot actually came to me a while ago via Botwiki: there use to be another SockBot but it hadn't posted in over four years, and I really loved the idea.
 But up until recently I wasn't really sure how I would be able to make something even remotely close with Tracery.
 And after ColorBot I really wanted to avoid having to make a bot that need to be hosted/dependent on my computer, which means I'm “stuck” with Tracery and Cheap Bots Toot Sweet (this is not a complaint, I LOVE Tracery and I enjoy pushing the boundaries of what can be accomplished with seemingly simple code and SVG).

 But then after making the Aliens I was feeling a lot more comfortable with what Tracery can do and I felt I was ready to tackle it.
 The Biggest Hurdle would be drawing the socks in SVG.
 Previously I had only drawn simple little silhouettes with just the straight code, and while sock shapes seem relatively simple, there were a lot of separate little parts that I needed to keep separate.
 And the curves and semi circles had given me FITS with SoftSkylines.